DandelionFs/CodeLib/readme.md

 ```

 ## EXPERIENCE
-- Always write `#` is a good habits, which could do a lot in search function.
+- Always write `#` is a good habits, which could play roles in searching function.
-- Dont use phone in a long time one day, especially maintain 5 hours, cause phone would waste much of time in interaction.
-In most cases, button is enough and effective.
+- Don't use phone in a long time once, especially maintain 5 mins/once 5 hours/day, cause phone would waste much of time in interaction.
+In most cases, button is enough and effcient.
+- Things using heart would be effcient.
+Such as I put my heart in writting and creating, thus that would be interactive friendly, which is clear in limitation of each thing and ecouraging me to do better than the moment now.